Locations

 Intuitively, one might think the new, larger company can pool or use those assets interchangeably, but that is not automatically allowed.

-Each original SAP environment was licensed under terms limiting use to a specific company and its affiliates as they existed before the merger.
+Each original SAP environment was licensed under terms that limited use to a specific company and its affiliates as they existed before the merger.

-Post-merger, unless and until you consolidate those contracts, each system should only be used by the users it was originally licensed for.
+Post-merger, unless and until you consolidate those contracts, each system should only be used by the users for whom it was originally licensed.

 Key considerations in this scenario:

-- Plan to Consolidate Contracts: To enable a merged SAP environment, you will likely need to negotiate a consolidated license agreement with SAP that covers the merged entity’s combined usage.
-This could be done by amending one of the existing contracts to add the other company and its usage rights or by signing an entirely new contract that replaces both old ones.
-SAP often prefers to clean the slate with a new agreement – especially if this is a chance to move the customer onto newer products or cloud subscriptions (for instance, SAP might propose a unified contract if you transition both companies to S/4HANA or RISE with SAP in the process).
+• Plan to Consolidate Contracts: To enable a merged SAP environment, you will likely need to negotiate a consolidated license agreement with SAP that covers the combined usage of the merged entity.
+This could be achieved by amending one of the existing contracts to include the other company and its usage rights, or by signing a new contract that supersedes both old ones.
+SAP often prefers to start anew with a new agreement, especially if this presents an opportunity to transition the customer to newer products or cloud subscriptions (for instance, SAP might propose a unified contract if both companies transition to S/4HANA or RISE with SAP during the process).
 SAP will treat this as a revenue opportunity, not a free merge.
 Simply combining contracts may involve buying additional licenses to cover new shortfalls and reconciling maintenance streams.
 However, you can also leverage the situation to your advantage, which we’ll cover in the negotiation section.
-Approach SAP proactively to negotiate terms that recognize your combined status – you should aim for an outcome where the new contract gives you at least as much capability as the two separate ones did, ideally more, without simply doubling the cost.
+Approach SAP proactively to negotiate terms that recognize your combined status.
+You should aim for an outcome where the new contract provides at least as much capability as the two separate ones did, ideally more, without simply doubling the cost.

-- License Metric Differences: Merging two SAP customers can reveal inconsistencies in how each was licensed.
-One company might have licenses measured by named users.
+• License Metric Differences: Merging two SAP customers can reveal inconsistencies in how each was licensed.
+One company might have licenses measured by the number of named users.
 At the same time, the other used an engine metric (e.g., transactions or orders), or one might have a bundle like a Sector-specific solution, while the other has modular licenses.
 These will need harmonization.
 In a consolidation negotiation, SAP may suggest converting one set of metrics to the other or moving both to the latest license model (for example, converting legacy ERP licenses to S/4HANA licensing).
 Use the consolidation to eliminate any outdated or unnecessary licenses.
-If Company A had some SAP component you plan to retire, you might negotiate to drop it in the new contract.
-Conversely, if one contract had especially good terms (large discounts or favorable user definitions), try to carry those into the new deal.
+If Company A has a SAP component that you plan to retire, you might negotiate to remove it from the new contract.
+Conversely, if one contract had especially favorable terms (large discounts or user-friendly definitions), try to carry those into the new deal.
 It’s a complex exercise – involving your SAP account team and possibly third-party licensing experts to model the combined entitlements – but it’s necessary for a clean go-forward state.

-- Avoiding Redundant Costs: One advantage of a merger is the potential to eliminate redundant licenses (e.g., both companies licensed 500 users each, but merged, you only have 800 actual users, not 1000).
+• Avoiding Redundant Costs: One advantage of a merger is the potential to eliminate redundant licenses (e.g., both companies had licensed 500 users each, but after the merger, you only have 800 actual users, not 1000).
 Theoretically, you shouldn’t have to keep paying SAP maintenance on licenses you don’t need.
-In practice, SAP is reluctant to let go of maintenance revenue.
+In practice, SAP is reluctant to relinquish maintenance revenue.
 They won’t typically allow you to drop licenses mid-contract without penalty.
-But you can negotiate: for example, you might “trade in” those surplus licenses as credit toward an expanded usage of another product, or negotiate that as part of moving to S/4HANA or an enterprise agreement, the unused licenses are terminated, or their support fees waived.
+However, you can negotiate: for example, you might “trade in” those surplus licenses as credit toward expanded usage of another product, or negotiate that as part of moving to S/4HANA or an enterprise agreement, whereby the unused licenses are terminated or their support fees are waived.
 Some companies have negotiated one-time maintenance credits or at least avoided a support cost increase during consolidation.
 This often requires a give-and-take (buying some new licenses or extending the term in exchange for retiring old ones).
-Keep an eye on support fee calculations – if both firms were paying SAP 22% support on their license base, make sure SAP isn’t double-counting the base after merging.
+Keep an eye on support fee calculations – if both firms were paying SAP 22% support on their license base, ensure SAP isn’t double-counting the base after the merger.
 They should base maintenance on the net new combined license footprint, not the sum of two separate footprints.
 If overlapping licenses are credited, support should drop accordingly.

-Pitfall to avoid: Not addressing licensing post-merger can be very costly.
-An example (composite of real cases) is a large corporation that merged with a competitor but let each division run its SAP separately for years, with some staff accessing both systems informally.
+Pitfall to avoid: Failing to address licensing post-merger can be very costly.
+An example (a composite of real cases) is a large corporation that merged with a competitor but allowed each division to run its SAP system separately for years, with some staff accessing both systems informally.

-When SAP audited, the unauthorized cross-usage led to a hefty compliance bill, and the company realized it had been paying maintenance on thousands of “excess” users it didn’t need.
+When SAP audited, the unauthorized cross-usage led to a substantial compliance bill, and the company realized it had been paying maintenance for thousands of “excess” users it didn’t need.

 They ended up with a forced contract consolidation on SAP’s terms.
 The clear lesson is to proactively integrate and optimize SAP licenses as part of the merger plan rather than ignore them.